Doing what I was born to do and feeling so grateful for that.

 They have a poll.

-Majority believe the health care website problems indicate a broader issue with the law.
+Majority believe the healthcare website problems indicate a broader issue with the law.

-Most Americans say the rocky start for Obamacare is a harbinger of bigger problems.
+Most Americans say the Rocky start for Obamacare is a harbinger of bigger problems.

 It's an ABC News Washington Post poll.

-Fifty-six percent of Americans say the website problems are part of a bigger problem.
+56% of Americans say the website problems are part of a bigger problem.

-Unless this is all smoke and mirrors, and it's we're being set up for a massive fix in three weeks.
+I don't know how they fix this, unless this is all smoke and mirrors and it's we're being set up for a massive fix in three weeks.

 It looks miraculous.